 What is the nature of the internship?

-Each fall, I teach EDP 605 Techniques of Counseling.
+Each fall, we teach EDP 605 Techniques of Counseling.
 This is a graduate-level counseling psychology course that teaches students the core counseling skills (i.e., communication skills, active listening skills, microskills) that all mental health professionals use with their clients in counseling/psychotherapy.
 The core counseling skills include skills like demonstrating empathy, open questions, restatements, reflections of feeling, challenges, nonverbal attunement, etc.

-Each spring, I teach EDP 652 Theories of Counseling.
+Each spring, we teach EDP 652 Theories of Counseling.
 This is a graduate-level counseling psychology course that teaches students how to use theory to guide their counseling/psychotherapy, with an emphasis on Beck’s Cognitive Behavior Therapy (CBT).
 Students take EDP 652 immediately after taking EDP 605, which allows students to practice integrating a theoretical orientation with their core counseling skills.
 A theoretical orientation is what mental health professionals use to understand clients’ mental health issues and create and implement a treatment plan based on that “theoretical conceptualization.”

-To help my EDP 605 and 652 students learn these skills, I often demonstrate these techniques in class with the help of a “mock therapy client” — role played by an undergraduate PSY 399 intern who is able to convincingly act like a person who is seeking therapy for help with anxiety, depression, or some other mental health concern.
+To help our EDP 605 and 652 students learn these skills, we often demonstrate these techniques in class with the help of a “mock therapy client” — role played by an undergraduate PSY 399 intern who is able to convincingly act like a person who is seeking therapy for help with anxiety, depression, or some other mental health concern.
 In short, the intern serves as a standardized/simulated patient of sorts.
 Interns also act as mock therapy clients for my graduate students; here’s a sneak peak at what that “dyad practice” looks like:

 What are the minimum qualifications to be eligible for this internship?